-Accessible home design and modifications for the elderly and people with disabilities
+Accessible home design / modifications for the elderly and disabled

 Your home can become more accessible with a few minor home accessibility modifications.